pokeinalover/PatataTube/README.md

 # PatataTube Lite (SH Version For Non-PowerShelled Termux)
-Thsi is not a full version, for a Full Version use PatataTube Power
+This is not a full version, for a Full Version use PatataTube Power

 ## Install PatataTube Lite